MonoGame/MonoGame/Documentation/articles/getting_started/4_adding_basic_code.md

 ## Positioning the content

-First we need to add few new variables in the Game1.cs class file, one for position, and one for speed.
+First, we need to add few new variables in the Game1.cs class file, one for position and one for speed.

 ```csharp
 public class Game1 : Game